TheSoundCoder/GameChatBalancer/Manual.md

 ### Hardware properties
 ![](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/assets/Manual/GCB_settings_hwproperties.png)

+#### ComPort
+In the Hardware properties area, you can choose the **COM port** for your DIY hardware.
+Usually it should be a COM port greater than COM2. **I recomment to leave this setting to "Auto"**.
+In this case GameChatBalancer will auto-detect your DIY hardware by doing a basic handshake (syn <> ack).

+If your device is properly connected the checkbox "Connected" will be ticked.
+Otherwise in a disconnected state this checkbox will be empty.

+#### Noise reduction

 ### Audio settings
 You can fully control and customize GameChatBalancer to your needs in the settings area.